Arksine/moonraker/docs/installation.md

     While moonraker will still log to stdout, all requests for support must be accompanied by `moonraker.log`.

-Each command line argument has an associated enviroment variable that may be used to specify options in place of the command line.
+Each command line argument has an associated environment variable that may be used to specify options in place of the command line.

 - `MOONRAKER_DATA_PATH="<data path>"`: equivalent to `-d <data path>`